Python-Test-Engineer/UDEMY-WP-AI-COURSE/00_COURSE-2-SETUP.md

 4. Upload `COURSE-2-WP-PLUGINS\CUSTOM-WP-PAGES\page-basic-agent.php` > Child Theme
 5. Upload `COURSE-2-WP-PLUGINS\CUSTOM-WP-PAGES\page-chat-with-memory.php` > Child Theme
-6. TOOLS > WP Importer for `COURSE-2-WP-PLUGINS\WP-EXPORTER\UDEMY-WP-AI-EXPORT.xml `for posts and pages etc.
+6. TOOLS > WP Importer for `COURSE-2-WP-PLUGINS\WP-EXPORTER\UDEMY-WP-AI-EXPORT.xml ` for posts and any pages etc.
 7. Change Site title as needed and customizer > layout > container width to 1400px (optional)
 8. Settings > Media uncheck and say why...
-9.Install `COURSE-2-WP-PLUGINS\03_PREFIX_CHANGE.zip` to make prefix wp_ (just in case) but $wpdb->prefix used for tables.
+9. Install `COURSE-2-WP-PLUGINS\03_PREFIX_CHANGE.zip` to make prefix wp_ (just in case) but $wpdb->prefix used for tables.
 TOOLS > DB PREFIX
 10. Settings > Wider Menu plugin `COURSE-2-WP-PLUGINS\04_WIDER_MENU.zip`
-11. Test FRONT 'basic agent' and 'chat with memory'
-12. Add plugins and test admin and frontenc.
+11. Add plugins and test admin and frontend.

-    Add 01, 02, 03 check in Admin and Front end

 We will load in PLUGINS 04+ as needed.